1707 L Street, N.W., Suite 500

 Mr. Frankel successfully briefed and argued a suit by The Washington Post against the Governor of Maryland seeking access to the Governor’s official appointment calendars and telephone records.
 The case was the first decision by a state supreme court in the country recognizing a public right of access to these types of documents.
 (Office of the Governor v.
 The Washington Post Company)

 Mr. Frankel defended the Montgomery County (Maryland) Public Schools' sexual-education and sexual-orientation curricula against constitutional and statutory challenges brought by several national organizations.
 He and his team were awarded Metro DC PFLAG’s 2008 Corporate Pro Bono Award for this work.

 Mr. Frankel co-authored the Supreme Court brief successfully defending the federal Family and Medical Leave Act as a valid abrogation of the states’ Eleventh Amendment sovereign immunities.
 The decision in Hibbs v.
 Nevada Department of Human Resources permits state government employees to sue their employers for damages for violations of the FMLA and expands the authority of Congress to adopt legislation addressing past gender and racial discrimination by state governments.

 Mr. Frankel co-authored the winning Supreme Court briefs in Rubin v.
 Snake River Potato Growers, Inc. and Clinton v.
 City of New York, which struck down the federal Line Item Veto Act as an unconstitutional abdication of Congress’ lawmaking authority to the President.

-Mr. Frankel is a former Chair of the Computer and Telecommunications Section of the District of Columbia Bar.
+Mr. Frankel serves on the Editorial Board of the American Bar Association’s Public Contract Law Journal.
+He is also the former Chair of the Computer and Telecommunications Section of the District of Columbia Bar.